Stella Zhou

 [ˈstɛl.ə dʒoʊ] • Product Designer

-Her Journey ↓
+MY Journey ↓

 How it shifted from industrial design